p-lr/TrekMe/UserGuide.md

 Let's say we have a map built with [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator) projection, which is the projection used by Google Map.
 So when we receive a GPS update, we get our updated (lat, lon) coordinates.
-As TrekAdvisor knows the projection of the map, the corresponding (X, Y) web mercator coordinates are quickly calculated.
+As TrekMe knows the projection of the map, the corresponding (X, Y) web mercator coordinates are quickly calculated.
-But how TrekAdvisor can guess to which point of the map this (X, Y) corresponds to?
+But how TrekMe can guess to which point of the map this (X, Y) corresponds to?
 We have to know at least two points and tell that the first point, which is e.g at the top left corner, has coordinates (X0, Y0).
 Similarly, the second point located at the bottom right corner has coordinates (X1, Y1).<p>
 The key aspect here is that we know (X0, Y0) and (X1, Y1).
 Alternatively, we may just know the corresponding latitude and longitude, that is to say (lat0, lon0) and (lat1, lon1).
 The later is probably simpler.
-Either way, TrekAdvisor provides a way to define calibration points : these are points of the map for which we know their latitude-longitude or their projected coordinates.
+Either way, TrekMe provides a way to define calibration points : these are points of the map for which we know their latitude-longitude or their projected coordinates.